ansible/ansible/docs/docsite/rst/user_guide/intro_dynamic_inventory.rst

     Welcome, I am templated with a value of a=2, b=3, and c=5

-And technically, though there is no major good reason to do it, this also works too:
+And technically, though there is no major good reason to do it, this also works:

 .. code-block:: bash

-    ansible webserver -m shell -a "echo {{ a }}"
+    ansible webserver -m ansible.builtin.shell -a "echo {{ a }}"

 So, in other words, you can use those variables in arguments/actions as well.